 I am a wireless R&D researcher/engineer with Intel, engaged in research and prototyping activities to support 5G cellular system development.

-My areas of expertise are: LTE/LTE-Advanced, 5G, millimeter-wave, prototyping, dynamic spectrum access, cognitive radios, indoor positioning, and the broad areas of wireless communications and digital signal processing.
+My areas of expertise are: LTE/LTE-Advanced, 5G, millimeter-wave, prototyping, dynamic spectrum access, cognitive radios, and indoor positioning.

 Before joining Intel, I was a member of the Mobile Solutions Lab (MSL), Samsung Semiconductor, in San Diego, CA, engaged in both cellular modem implementation and applied research.
 Prior to joining Samsung, I was an Assistant Professor at Virginia Tech, where my research was mainly focused on dynamic spectrum access and cognitive radio networks.
 While with Virginia Tech, I also conducted research in the areas of millimeter-wave (60 GHz) system design, source localization, interference cancellation, and network scalability analysis.
 I spent the summer of 2004 with the Corporate Technology Group of Intel Corp.

 I received the B.S. and M.S. from the State University of Campinas

 , Brazil, in 1999 and 2001, respectively, and the Ph.D. from the University of California, San Diego

 in 2005, all in electrical engineering.
 I received the best student paper award at the 2003 IEEE Conference on Ultra-Wide Band Systems and Technologies, and was a California Institute of Telecommunications and Information Technology (Calit2

 ) graduate student fellow for the 2001-2002 academic year.
 In 2013, I received an IEEE Wireless Communications Letters exemplary reviewer award.